navapbc/template-infra/docs/infra/set-up-network.md

 # Set up network

+Follow these instructions for **each network** in your project (you can have one or more in your project).

 The network setup process will configure and deploy network resources needed by other modules for one network.
 In particular, it will:

 1. Create a nondefault VPC